-Fiscal court approves

-official's pay scale

-5 00

 East Point man jailed:

+Police allege sex abuse

+by Geoff Belcher Staff Writer

+Statt Writer

+Kentucky State Police arrested a

+Floyd County man Wednesday after

+he allegedly molested a seven-yearold child.

+Raleigh Collims, 68, of East Point,

+was arrested at his home Wednesday

+on one count of first degree sex abuse

+and lodged in the Floyd County Jail

+by troopers Bobby Day and David

+Watkins of the Piterville Post of the

+Kentucky State Police Deposit Floyd

-Police allege sex abuse by Geoff Belcher Staff Writer Kentucky State Police arrested a Floyd County man Wednesday after he allegedly molested a seven-year- Raleigh Collins, 68, of East Point, was arrested at his home Wednesday on one count of first degree sex abuse and lodged in the Floyd County Jail by troopers Bobby Day and David Watkins of the Pikeville Post of the Kentucky State Police, Deputy Floyd County Jailer Duran Jarrell said The arrest came after a lengthy investigation by Kentucky State Police Detective Lynn Cross, Jarrell Collins was brought in at around 1:30 p.m.
+Centucky State Police Deposit Floyd

+Watkins of the Phieville Post of the Kentucky State Police, Deputy Floyd County Jailer Duran Jarrell said Thursday.
+The arrest came after a lengthy investigation by Kentucky State Po-lice Detective Lynn Cross, Jarrell said lice Detective Lynn Cross, Jarrett said.
+Collins was brought in at around 1:30 p.m.
 Wednesday, Jarrell said, and released before 5 p.m. the same day on a \$5,000 surety bond.
 Collins has no prior arrests or convictions on record in either Floyd District or Circuit Court.
 Collins' trial date has not yet been scheduled.
 First degree sex abuse is a Class A felony.

+Local officers

-The incident is under investigation by the Kentucky State Police.
-Local officers net 118 plants by Susan Allen Staff Writer Continued efforts to locate and eradicate marijuana patches paid off Thursday when law enforcement officers destroyed 118 plants.
+net 118 plants

+Continued efforts to locate and eradicate marijuana patches paid off Thursday when law enforcement officers destroyed 118 plants Kentucky State Police and Floyd by Susan Allen Staff Writer
-Basket weavers

 Artie Herndon (center) of Taylorsville in Simpson County, led a Nantucket basket making workshop at the Floyd County Extension Service office Wednesday.
-Ten people, including these two ladies from Magoffin County, participated in the workshop which started at 9 a.m.
-By the time the workshop ended at 4 p.m., each participant had created his own basket to take home.
-To coincide with the basket making workshop, the Extension Office has decorative baskets on display in the conference room. (photo by Polly Ward)
+Ten people, including these two ladies from Maggin County, participated in the workshop which started at 9 z.m.
+By the time the workshop ended at 4 p.m., ear participant had created his own basket to take home.
+To coincide with the basket making workshop, the Extension Office has decorative baskets on display in the conference room, (photo by Polly hop) to the property of the property o by Geoff Belcher Staff Writer

 Stumbo wants equal air time:

 Judge-executive race heats up

-by Geoff Belcher Staff Writer

-The first volleys in the rapidly approaching May primary election were officially fired this week when incumbent Floyd County Judge/Executive John M. Stumbo drafted and delivered by attorney a letter to challenger Dale McKinney, owner and operator of WMDJ radio, requesting equal time on McKinney's station.

-According to Federal Communications Commission regulations, Stumbo said Thursday, radio and television personalities who are running for public office are required by law Kentucky State Police and Floyd to cease personal broadcasting and Thursday.
-They don't have a com- and McKinney will square off in the
+The first volleys in the rapidly approaching May primary election were officially fired this week when incumbent Floyd County Judge/Excutive John M. Stumbo drafted and delivered by attorney a letter to challenger Dale McKinney, owner and operator of WMDI radio, requesting equal time on McKinney's station.
+According to Federal Communications Commission regulations, Stumbo said Thursday, radio and television personalities who are running for public office are required by law to cease personal broadcasting and recording at least ten days prior to

-their registration for candidacy.